guidonunes/Web.Fiap.Carbono/roadmap.md

 If the Oracle instance contains no meaningful data, document that the project performs a structural migration and uses the MongoDB seed as the demonstration dataset.

+### Selected migration mode

+The real Oracle-to-MongoDB migration mode was accepted on 2026-09-04.
+The Oracle database contains meaningful, interconnected ESG records, including the baseline emission `41`, so Oracle will be treated as the authoritative Phase 12 source.
+The deterministic `03-seed.js` dataset remains available for tests and demonstrations but must not be represented as migrated Oracle data.

+The migration must first be exercised against a clean, isolated MongoDB environment so migrated records are not mixed with the existing local seed and Postman data.
+Before any migration write, capture a read-only Oracle inventory and the outstanding post-calculation aggregate values needed for reconciliation.
+Do not mark any Phase 12 implementation or exit-gate item complete until the corresponding migration or comparison has actually been verified.

 ### Tasks

 - [ ] Create a one-off migration console application or migration service separate from normal API startup.